“If you’ve got it, flaunt it,” as the saying goes. Austria-Hungary had a lot of lands with some rather fine waterways running through them.

 - The Traun (another small Austrian tributary)

-Today’s monument is shorter and has fewer figures than the original, as you can tell by comparing the photos with one from the late 19th century (kindly provided by the Rijksmuseum).
+Today’s monument is shorter and has fewer figures than the original, as you can tell by comparing the photos with one from the late 19th century.
 The two end niches are missing:

 Unfortunately, the wall fountain suffered damage in WWII and some of the figures subsequently found new homes.
 Renovation work earlier this century brought back all but three figures into the slightly downsized original.